-- (d) Documentation waivers.
+(d) Documentation waivers.
 Under exceptional circumstances, a contracting director may waive the requirement that the individual who made the unauthorized commitment must initiate and document the request for ratification.
 In such a case, the individual who does initiate the request for ratification must provide a written determination stating that an unauthorized commitment was made and identifying the individual who made it.
-For example, an exceptional circumstance may occur when the person who made the unauthorized commitment is no longer available to attest to the circumstances. - (e) Processing a ratification.
-(1) You must process the request for ratification.
+For example, an exceptional circumstance may occur when the person who made the unauthorized commitment is no longer available to attest to the circumstances.

+(e) Processing a ratification.
+(1) The contracting officer must process the request for ratification.
 Prepare a summary statement of facts addressing the limitations in FAR 1.602-3(c) and recommend whether or not the procurement should be ratified.
-Include a recommendation for other disposition if you advise against ratification. - (2) Submit to the HCA all the following: - (i) Request for ratification,. - (ii) Your statement of facts and recommendation(s). - (iii) Concurrence of assigned legal counsel (except when you recommend payment based on quantum merit or quantum valebant). - (iv) If applicable, recommendation for payment on a quantum merit or quantum valebant basis (see 501.602-3(f)). - (v) Recommendation for corrective action to prevent recurrence. - (f) Payment based on quantum merit or quantum valebant. - (1) If ratification is not permissible due to legal improprieties, you may recommend that payment be made under either: - (i) Services rendered on a quantum merit basis (the reasonable value of work or labor). - (ii) Goods furnished on a quantum valebant basis (the reasonable value of goods sold and delivered). - (2) To base payment on either of these conditions, there must be a showing that the Government has received a benefit (See FAR 1.602-3(d)). - (3) You must obtain the approval of assigned counsel before making any payment on a quantum merit or quantum valebant basis. - (g) HCA action.
-The HCA either: - (1) Approves the ratification request in writing and sends the approval to you for issuance of the necessary contractual documents. - (2) Forwards a recommendation for payment on a quantum merit or quantum valebant basis to assigned counsel for approval. - (3) Returns an unjustified request or recommendation with a written explanation why the request or recommendation is denied. - (h) Files.
+Include a recommendation for other disposition if you advise against ratification.

+(2) Submit to the HCA all the following:

+(i) Request for ratification,.

+(ii) The contracting officer's statement of facts and recommendation(s).

+(iii) Concurrence of assigned legal counsel (except when the contracting officer recommends payment based on quantum merit or quantum valebant).

+(iv) If applicable, recommendation for payment on a quantum merit or quantum valebant basis (see 501.602-3(f)).

+(v) Recommendation for corrective action to prevent recurrence.

+(f) Payment based on quantum merit or quantum valebant.

+(1) If ratification is not permissible due to legal improprieties, the contracting officer may recommend that payment be made under either:

+(i) Services rendered on a quantum merit basis (the reasonable value of work or labor).

+(ii) Goods furnished on a quantum valebant basis (the reasonable value of goods sold and delivered).

+(2) To base payment on either of these conditions, there must be a showing that the Government has received a benefit (See FAR 1.602-3(d)).

+(3) The contracting officer must obtain the approval of assigned counsel before making any payment on a quantum merit or quantum valebant basis.

+(g) HCA action.
+The HCA either:

+(1) Approves the ratification request in writing and sends the approval to the contracting officer for issuance of the necessary contractual documents.

+(2) Forwards a recommendation for payment on a quantum merit or quantum valebant basis to assigned counsel for approval.

+(3) Returns an unjustified request or recommendation with a written explanation why the request or recommendation is denied.

+(h) Files.
 The HCA maintains a separate file containing a copy of each request to ratify an unauthorized contractual commitment and the response.
 The HCA must make this file available for review by the Senior Procurement Executive and the Inspector General.

-501.603 Selection, appointment, and termination of appointment.
+501.603 Selection, appointment, and termination of appointment for contracting officers.